 Weather Based Crop Insurance Scheme (WBCIS) is a unique weather based insurance product designed to provide insurance protection against losses in crop yield resulting from adverse weather incidences.
 It provides payout against adverse rainfall incidence (both deficit and excess) during Kharif and adverse incidence in weather parameters like frost, heat, relative humidity, non-seasonal rains, etc. during Rabi season.
 WBCIS has been piloted in the country since Kharif 2003 season.
 Some of the states where the scheme has been piloted over the years are Andhra Pradesh, Bihar, Chhattisgarh, Gujarat, Haryana, Karnataka, Madhya Pradesh, Maharashtra, Punjab, Uttar Pradesh and Rajasthan.
 Rajasthan is the only state to practice WBCIS throughout the state.
 There are 5 million farmers that are covered under the WBCIS.
 Some of the states where the scheme has been piloted over the years are Andhra Pradesh, Bihar, Chhattisgarh, Gujarat, Haryana, Karnataka, Madhya Pradesh, Maharashtra, Punjab, U. P. and Rajasthan.
 Rajasthan is the only state to practice WBCIS throughout the state.
 There are 5 million farmers that are covered under the WBCIS.

 Skymet is a proud participant in this business.
-We have established our own network of over 760 automatic weather stations spread across India.
+We have established our own network of over 1800 automatic weather stations spread across 15 states of India.
 For the first time in India, these weather stations are streaming live data to crop insurance companies to hasten settlements.

 Skymet plans to attain an all India presence in data collection in a couple of months.